Skip to main content Skip to navigation

 Before and during my PhD, I worked as a Data Scientist on a few projects, applying machine learning techniques to real-world problems and transferring research findings into real applications using NLP and Computer Vision models.

 I worked in a few start-ups.
-In the first one, we use NLP and Computer Vision models to categorise influencers on Instagram, improving connections between brands and users.
-The second involves a mobile agent that moves through supermarket aisles, analysing product prices and stock-out.
-My job here was to develop a model capable of detecting different products to find when there is a stock-out problem or misplaced prices.
+In the first one, we used NLP and Computer Vision models to categorise influencers on Instagram, improving connections between brands and users.
+The second involved a mobile agent that moved through supermarket aisles, analysing product prices and stock-outs.
+My job here was to develop a model capable of detecting different products to find when there was a stock-out problem or misplaced prices.

-During my time as a PostDoc in Pisa, I also helped in the development of Avalanche, an End-to-End Continual Learning Library based on PyTorch.
+During my time as a PostDoc in Pisa, I also helped develop AvalancheLink opens in a new window, an End-to-End Continuous Learning Library based on PyTorch.

 Recent publications